Open Scholarship

 Read and Publish (R&P) agreement

-Most of the R&P agreements in place at the University of Melbourne were negotiated by the Council of Australian University Librarians (CAUL) and have also been adopted by other Australian universities.
+Most of the R&P agreements in place at the University of Melbourne were negotiated by the Council of Australasian University Librarians (CAUL).
 All of the University’s current R&P agreements are detailed on our Open Access Publishing page.

 Repository